Professor of Law

 - Law Professor of the Year, 2016

-A Truman Scholar, Weishart holds a B.A. from West Virginia University, a Master’s degree from the University of Cambridge (England), and a J.D. from the University of California, Berkeley School of Law.
+A Truman Scholar, Weishart earned a B.A. from West Virginia University, an M.Phil from the University of Cambridge (England), and a J.D. from the University of California, Berkeley School of Law.

 - Associate, Severson & Werson, P.C., 2006-2011